Culinary Journey to Syros, Greece

 The island is well known for its sweets such as halvadopita, a lovely nougat with almonds sandwiched inside heavenly melt-in-your-mouth wafers, and loukoumia, a jellied sweet flavored with pistachio and rosewater, so we'll have to see how they're made!

 Since there are over 600 acres of olive trees growing on this small island, we may visit an olive mill for an olive oil tasting.
-And just when we think we can’t fit in one more bite, we’ll take a hike to find capers and learn the art of preserving them from the island women!
+And just when we think we can’t fit in one more bite, we’ll take a hike to find capers and learn the art of preserving them from the locals!

 Syros, Greece Culinary Trip Details

 We recommend flying into Athens and arriving to Greece at least one day in advance of this tour.
 Not only does this give you some time to adjust to the time difference, it provides you with more time to explore.
 To get to Syros, you can take a short flight or the ferry from the port in Piraeus.
-To take the ferry, head to the port in Piraeus (about a 20 minute taxi ride outside of Athens) to meet the group and catch the early evening ferry to the island of Syros.
+To take the ferry, head to the port in Piraeus (about a 20 minute taxi ride outside of Athens) and catch the early morning ferry to the island of Syros.
 On the final day of your tour, plan on taking the ferry back to Piraeus after lunch.
 Group transfers to and from the Inn to the ferry port in Syros are included in the cost of the tour and details are coming soon.
 Private transfers can be arranged at an additional cost.

 A non-refundable deposit of $2,000.00 US per person is required to register for this journey.
 See the Terms and Conditions link above for details.
 We highly recommend purchasing trip insurance.
 Single supplement charge applies for solo travelers.
 Accommodations, cooking classes, excursions and day trips, wine and tastings and meals (with the exclusion of one) are included.
 Airfare is not included in the package price.
 Final payments are made by personal check or money order only.